'Russia Doesn't Have To Make Fake News': Biggest Election Threat Is Closer To Home

 Q. What are the biggest concerns at this point about domestic disinformation?

-SB: Security experts are warning that the atmosphere is ripe for disinformation, and there are a lot of false claims and rumors already circulating.
+Shannon Bond: Security experts are warning that the atmosphere is ripe for disinformation, and there are a lot of false claims and rumors already circulating.

 That includes "everything from Qanon [a baseless conspiracy theory] to mobilizations to protest, COVID-19 conspiracies and then ultimately mail-in ballots and voter fraud," said Clint Watts, a former FBI special agent who tracks online security threats at the Foreign Policy Research Institute.